Learning and assessment

 - Management project – enables you to put the knowledge and skills gained throughout the programme to practical use on a relevant management issue

 Circular Economy students are not required to attend any sessions at University of Bradford School of Management.
-However, students can chose to study up to three modules (each running over 3-5 days) at the School of Management or at one of our partner institutions in Singapore or Dubai for no extra cost (other than travel and subsistence costs).
+However, students can chose to study up to three modules (each running over 3-5 days) at the School of Management or at our Dubai Regional Hub at no extra cost (other than travel and subsistence costs).

 How you study